kehantan/labbook/docs/assays/virus_propagation.rst

 Harvest
 -------

-* Estimated time needed: 30 mins
+* Estimated time required: 30 mins
 * If media turns yellow, but cells still attached, harvest the media then add fresh media into the flask and continue incubation.
 Repeat the process until nearly all cells (>90%) detached from the flask.
 So there could be multiple batch of harvested virus for a single culturing flask.
 However, the virus titer might be different for each batch of harvest.

 **Materials**